 Kirby’s AI Flaws are:

-- Hammer is a charging move that causes self-harm.
-He likes it a bit too much, and it’s very unoptimal to use.
+- Hammer (side special) is a charging move that causes self-harm.
+He likes it a bit too much, and it’s very nonoptimal to use.

-- Up and Down Special are both heavily spammed moves.
-Up b Kirby spam is formidable, until you get on a platform stage.
-Down b is similar.
-He will repeatedly down b into a platform for, as I’ve observed, minutes on end.
+- Up and Down Special are both moves that Kirby can be conditioned to spam.
+Up Special Kirby spam is formidable, until you get on a platform stage.
+Down Special is similar, except worse.
+He will repeatedly use it into a platform for, as I’ve observed, minutes on end.
+Kirby can’t use Neutral Special properly.
+It’s a weak command grab that essentially has one use, and he can’t do a thing with his acquired Special that’s useful.

 - Kirby can’t use Inhale properly.
 It’s a weak command grab that essentially has one use, and he can’t do a damn thing with it that’s useful.